 The BRP CDOWN field is a down-counter indicating the number of remaining EDMG BRP packet transmissions to the end of the BF training.

 The TX Antenna Mask field is a bitmap that indicates whether each of eight TX DMG antennas is used in the transmission of the EDMG BRP packet.
 The first bit (i.e., the least significant bit) corresponds to the first TX DMG antenna, the second bit corresponds to the second TX DMG antenna, and so on.
-A bit is set to 1 to indicate the associated TX DMG antenna is used in the transmission of the EDMG BRP packet; otherwise the bit is set to 0.
-CID198
+A bit is set to 1 to indicate the associated TX DMG antenna is used in the transmission of the EDMG BRP packet; otherwise the bit is set to 0

+If Digital BF Request is equal to one, it indicates a request for performing digital beamforming.
+Otherwise this field is set to 0.
+When Digital BF Request is set to one, feedback will be sent in MIMO Feedback frames and will contain precoding information or MIMO Channel Measurement, depending on the values indicated in the DMG Beam Refinement Element,

 9.4.2.130 DMG Beam Refinement element